IntersectMBO/cardano-node/doc/getting-started/install.md

     cd cardano-node

-Checkout the latest version of cardano-node
+Checkout the latest version of cardano-node (choose the tag with the highest version number: ``TAGGED-VERSION``):

     git fetch --all --recurse-submodules --tags
     git tag